Context is powered by the Thomson Reuters Foundation Newsroom.

 What’s the context?

-August 20, 2018: Swedish student Thunberg, then aged 15, skips school to protest outside parliament for more action against climate change.
+August 20, 2018: Swedish student Thunberg, aged 15, skips school to protest outside parliament for more action against climate change.

 August 26, 2018: She is joined by fellow students, teachers and parents at another protest and begins attracting media attention for her climate campaign.